Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Long Questions With Answers - Constitution: Why And How?

 Ans: The following are the salient features of the Constitution:

 (ii) Creation of a Sovereign Democratic Republic.
-By the 42nd Amendment, Preamble of the Constitution was amended.
+By the 42nd Amendment, the Preamble of the Constitution was amended.
 For the words ‘Sovereign Democratic Republic’, the words ‘Sovereign, Socialist, Secular Democratic Republic’ were substituted.
-And for words ‘Unity of the Nation’, the words ‘Unity and Integrity of the Nation’, were substituted.
+And for the words ‘Unity of the Nation’, the words ‘Unity and Integrity of the Nation’, were substituted.

 (iii) People’s Own Constitution.
 The Indian Constitution has been framed by the Constituent Assembly formed by the people of India.
 The Constitution has not been imposed upon us.
 It originates from the people of India and is promulgated in the name of the people.

 (vii) Parliamentary form of Government.
-The Indian Constitution establishes a parliamentary form of Government in India as per article 79.
+The Indian Constitution establishes a parliamentary form of Government in India as per Article 79.

 (viii) Fundamental Rights.
 Part III of the Indian Constitution deals with the fundamental rights of the people.